Caitlin Fitzgerald Art

 Full length image of the spoon from the Museum of Fine Arts.

 So, what’s the story here?
 Have I been wrong all these years in my impression of this beautiful object?
 When I first saw the spoon on display it did not have any of the description now found on their website, so I was left to my own assumptions.
-While it may depict the scenario described by the museum (and let’s be real, it does) I do still think it pays homage to these beasts.
+While it may depict the scenario described by the museum (and let’s be real, it does) I do still think it pays homage to these other beasts.
 Especially when you consider the early representations of St. Christopher and the actual moral of the scene depicted on the spoon.
 St. Christopher in legend is an outsider and non-christian who is converted when he seeks as a warrior to serve the strongest master, having first chosen the devil.
 Paired with the images on the spoon, I can see some similar visual iconography between the “otherness” of a dog and its negative markers.
 To have the head of a dog is to be a beast, and to preach falsely while robbing your parishioners, as is implied in the spoon, is also beastly.
 They may not directly depict the same thing but both ascribe to the visual language of depicting monstrous people as being beastly in form as well, and in that we can be sure that this spoon depicts canine clergyman of the type Christopher would have been before his conversion.

 Cynocephalus illustration.